jscroot/jscroot.github.io/README.md

-# JSCroot : A Pure ES6+ VanillaJS Static Web Transformator | Transform Static Web into Dynamic Website
+# JSCroot : A Pure Vanilla JavaScript ES6+ Modules Static Web Transformator | Transform Static Web into Dynamic Website

 Root your static website and transform it into a dynamic one.
 Benefit from a low-emission carbon code.
 Many static web hosting providers support this.
 Dare to [Benchmark This](https://krausest.github.io/js-framework-benchmark/current.html)?